danielsaidi/website_danielsaidi/_posts/2013-11-10-shay-friedman-30-nuget-packages-in-50-minutes.md

 The night before the talk, I went to bed at 2 am after a night out with my great colleagues from eBay Sweden.
-To avoid having a day with heavy lids, I calculated that going to bed at 2 am would give me 6 hours of deep sleep.
+To avoid having a day with heavy lids, I calculated that going to bed at 2 am would give me 6 hours of sleep.
 More than enough (I get by on 4).
 The perfect plan.

 At 5 am, however, I was woken up by the world collapsing.
 Or so I thought.
 I was violently pulled out of my sleep after a mere 3 hours.
 Looking out of the poorly